On solvability of a time-fractional semilinear heat equation, and its quantitative approach to the classical counterpart: Introduction

-\baselineskip The rest of this paper is organized as follows.
-In Section~\ref{section:Necessary condition}, we prove Theorem~\ref{Thm:1.1}.
-The proof is essentially based on the method of ordinary differential inequalities introduced by \cite{LaiSie21} (see also \cite{FHIL23, HIT18}).
-In Section~\ref{section:Sufficient condition}, we prove Theorems \ref{Thm:1.2} and \ref{Thm:1.3}.
-When $\alpha=1$, Theorems \ref{Thm:1.2} and \ref{Thm:1.3} coincide with \cite[Theorems 1.3 and 1.4]{HisaIshige18} for which supersolution method is used.
-However, our argument in the proof of Theorem \ref{Thm:1.3} is completely different from it.
-We introduce the uniformly local $L^q$ space and the local Morrey space $M^{q,\lambda}$ and apply the contraction mapping theorem to suitable functional spaces.
+The rest of this paper is organized as follows.
+In Section~\ref{section:Necessary condition}, we give a proof of Theorem~\ref{Thm:1.1}, which is essentially based on the method of ordinary differential inequalities introduced by \cite{LaiSie21} (see also \cite{FHIL23, HIT18}).
+Theorems~\ref{Thm:1.2} and \ref{Thm:1.3} are proved in Section~\ref{section:Sufficient condition}.
+When $\alpha=1$, Theorems~\ref{Thm:1.2} and \ref{Thm:1.3} coincide with \cite[Theorems 1.3 and 1.4]{HisaIshige18} whose proofs rely on the supersolution method.
+However, our argument is totally different from theirs.
+Instead, we introduce the uniformly local $L^q$ space and the local Morrey space $M^{q,\lambda}$ and apply the contraction mapping theorem in these spaces.
 In Section~\ref{section.
-Collapse of the solvability}, we describe the collapse of the global and local-in-time solvability of problem \eqref{TFF} with $p=p_F$ as $\alpha \to 1-0$.
-In Section~\ref{section:Application}, we apply our results to life span estimates for certain initial data.
+Collapse of the solvability}, we give proofs of Theorems~\ref{Thm:4.1} and \ref{Thm:4.2}.